joelansbro/excel-scripts/README.md

 ### Excel Reader
 This script will iterate thorugh a folder and return a worksheet if a specific value is contained within

+### Extract Filenames
+This script searches a directory and returns all of the filenames within a CSV format for manipulation